RobRendell/gTove/README.md

 * Fix mini scaling with middle-click-drag on desktop and pinch-zoom on touch devices.
 * Prevent drag-down-to-reload behaviour in mobile Chrome.
 * Make Fog of War drag rectangle/calculations respect map rotation.
+* Add to map menu: Cover with Fog of War, Uncover Fog of War

 ## Plans/TODO

+* Focus camera on map, so it orbits points on that plane, and maybe hides maps at higher elevations.
+* Add map should do something to try to avoid the maps occupying the same space.
+* Tip over miniature to represent prone/dead/whatever.
+* Visible label on minis.
+Also have GM-only label?
+* Copy mini N times (default 1) that's on the tabletop.
+If no number after the name, adds one and starts incrementing.
+    Need to ensure the new name(s) is/are unique.
+* Top-down view for minis.
+* Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.
+* Optional grid overlay for maps with a grid defined.
+* Option for infinite grid on the plane of the current map.
 * Reposition map stops working after a bit.
 Can't reproduce for now.
 * Refresh of folder contents should also detect files that have been removed.
 * If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.